oceanumeric/oceanumeric.github.io/docs/_math/probabilistic-thinking.md

 theories (especially those related to inequalities) could help us for solving real world problems.
 Personally, I benefit a lot from those examples because it shows me what is probabilistic thinking and how powerful it is.
-Much of the content of this post is based on Cameron Musco's course - [Algorithms for Data Science](https://people.cs.umass.edu/~cmusco/CS514F22/index.html){:target="_blank"}.
+Much of the content of this post is based on Cameron Musco's course - [Algorithms for Data Science](https://people.cs.umass.edu/~cmusco/CS514F22/index.html){:target="_blank"} {% cite musco2022 %} .
 If you want to review your knowledge about probability theory, you can check my post - [Probability Review](https://oceanumeric.github.io/math/probability-review){:target="_blank"}.
 However, I suggest you read them only when this post refers to it as it is more efficient and much easier to understand with the context.